 Purchase,Tax & Grants

-The BMW i3 is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and London congestion charge.
+The BMW i3 is eligible for the OZEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
+You will also benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle warranty||3 years / unlimited mileage|

 |Benefit in Kind (BiK) tax year||BiK tax rate||Annual BiK value|